python/cpython/Doc/library/asyncio-eventloop.rst

 .. note::

-   On Mac OS X older than Maverick (10.9), :class:`selectors.KqueueSelector` does not support character devices like PTY, whereas it is used by the default event loop.
+   On Mac OS X older than 10.9 (Mavericks), :class:`selectors.KqueueSelector` does not support character devices like PTY, whereas it is used by the default event loop.
 The :class:`SelectorEventLoop` can be used with :class:`SelectSelector` to handle character devices.